Table of Contents

 AI Needs Data Curation

-Data curation is the process of creating, organizing and maintaining data sets so they can be accessed and used by people looking for information.
-Curated data is also an important step in data readiness for AI as ensures high confidence in data quality, compliance with data access rules.
+Data curation is the process of creating, organizing, and maintaining data sets so they can be accessed and used by people looking for information.
+Curated data is also an important step in data readiness for AI, as it ensures high confidence in data quality, compliance with data access rules.

 Example